Destfolk/SHA-256/README.md

 # SHA-256
-SHA-256 Algorithm implemented on Xilinx Vivado accpeting any message below 487 bits.
+SHA-256 Algorithm implemented on Xilinx Vivado accepting any message samller than 487 bits.